Does gratitude do more than make you feel better?

 “Gratitude may be beneficial for improving psychological health in individuals with IBD or arthritis.”(2)

 Depression is a serious disease that must be managed just as any other chronic disease such as cancer or diabetes.
-Diseases linked to chronic inflammation, such as arthritis and inflammatory bowel disease
+Depression can be improved by using positive psychological tools such as Gratitude.
+Keeping a gratitude journal is an easy task that requires only writing tools and a few minutes.

 Cools the Fire of Inflammation